klevu/jsv2-early-adopters/modules/product-VAT-label/README.md

 # Add product VAT label rendering template

-Add the template for rendering VAT label for related results, so edit the corresponding product `productblock.tpl` to add VAT label renderer template.
+Add the template for rendering VAT label for related results, so edit the corresponding product `landing-product-block.tpl` to add VAT label renderer template.

 ```html
 ...